jli924/JavaJournal/README.md

   - When a task or event is added, it will show up on the journal under its set day (keep in mind that a maximum of 12 total entries is allowed)
     - Clicking on a task or event that was added will bring up a mini viewer, where you can set a task as complete
     - You can also edit a task or event the same way
+  - If there is a link in a description, it can be used by navigating to the mini viewer
 # GUI SCREENSHOT
 ![](Screen Shot 2023-06-21 at 12.42.08 PM.png)
 # SOLID PRINCIPLES